mongodb/docs/source/includes/list-mongodb-org-packages.rst

 ..
 Only include this file on a page containing the section title
 ..
 "Run MongoDB Community Edition"

-MongoDB provides officially supported packages in their own repository.
-This repository contains the following packages:
+MongoDB provides officially supported packages in their own repository:

 .. list-table::
    :header-rows: 1